Smiling male student stood outside in yellow jumper

 Positive thinking

 Positive thinking works similarly to visualisation and is particularly effective if you struggle with negative thoughts.
 Imagine success.
 List the study qualities you do have, and consider how they've help you before and during an exam.
-If you're still unsure, you can contact your personal tutor or the Academic Skills Unit to help build your revision and exam skills.
+If you're still unsure, you can contact your personal tutor to help build your revision and exam skills.
 Repeat positive statements to yourself every time you have a negative thought or say something negative about exams.

 Growth mindset